OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Hdınsight kümesi başarıyla oluşturuldu, toolearn nasıl aşağıdaki hello kullan toowork kümenizi ile.
+Hdınsight kümesi başarıyla oluşturuldu, kümenizi ile çalışmayı öğrenmek için aşağıdakileri kullanın.

 ### <a name="hadoop-clusters"></a>Hadoop kümeleri